 The sea is beautifully warm in Majorca in August.
 At 26°C, August enjoys the highest average sea temperature of the year, so take full advantage and hit the ocean.
 Due to the high humidity, which ranges from 47% to 94% throughout the month, you'll need a refreshing swim or two.

 Decreasing from the previous month, August experiences an average of 12 hours of sunshine each day, providing you with plenty of opportunities to work on your tan.

 H10 Punta Negra Boutique Hotel

-H10 Punta Negra Boutique Hotel offers guests direct access to two beautiful coves for perfect swimming and snorkelling experiences.
+H10 Punta Negra Boutique Hotel offers guests direct access to two beautiful coves for perfect swimming and snorkeling experiences.
 The hotel grounds are stunning, surrounded by pine trees and sea views.
-There are two adult pools and one children's pool with sun lounger and towel service.
-Head out for a golf day arranged by the hotel, or enjoy the pampering treatments available at the on site spa and beauty centre.
+There are two adult pools and one children's pool with sun-lounger and towel service.
+Head out for a golf day arranged by the hotel, or enjoy the pampering treatments available at the on-site spa and beauty center.

 Hipotels Aparthotel Cala Millor Park

 Hipotels Aparthotel Cala Millor Park is one of the best four-star hotels in Cala Millor.
 Just a short walk away from the beach, this hotel features many amenities and services, including an all-inclusive option, restaurant, bars, solarium, swimming pools, free WiFi, spa, sports facilities, and entertainment.